ruvnet/SynthLang/proxy/src/cli/README.md

 2. Try the example scripts in `scripts/`
 3. Run the test cases in `tests/`
 4. Create your own patterns using the frameworks
+5. Set up a local proxy server with `proxy serve`

 ## Contributing